 Knights of Columbus Mexican Priest Martyrs Award of Service

-These six priests were martyred for their faith during a time of turmoil in Mexico when Catholics were being persecuted.
+The California State Council has expanded the Mexican Priest Martyrs’ Award to include three more who were martyred: St. Augustine Zhao Rong, a Chinese martyr, St. Lorenzo Ruiz, the First Filipino canonized saint and St. Andrew Dung-Lac, an early Vietnamese Priest who was canonized.
+Fr.
+Augustine Zhao Rong, Fr.
+Lorenzo Ruiz, Fr.
+Andrew Dung-Lac along with the six Mexican priest who were martyred for their faith during various times of persecution of Christians throughout the world.
 All of them died because they chose to continue to serve their people despite the threat of death.
-We want to honor their sacrifice by creating an award in their name that will be given out during the year to the chaplains in California who give of themselves not only to their parish and diocese but also to the Knights as a chaplain
+We want to honor their sacrifice by creating an award in their name that will be given out during the year to the chaplains in California who give of themselves not only to their parish and diocese but also to the Knights as a chaplain.

 The Knights of Columbus are forever thankful for the dedicated priests who not only serve their parish or community but who also take the time to serve the Knights of Columbus as chaplains.